10 Ways Your Car Is Warning That You Need Brake Service

 Brakes are often overlooked and taken for granted until you have a significant problem on your hands.
 When it comes to the most important safety mechanism on your vehicle, letting problems go until that system no longer functions properly is a recipe for disaster.
 Don’t ignore the warning signs of impending brake failure, keep your braking system functioning at its peak performance.
-The following is a list of the top ten warning signs that your braking system needs servicing.
+The following is a list of the top ten warning signs that you are in need of brake service.

 A soft, spongy feel in the brake pedal is a sure sign of a problem in the hydraulic system.
 Issues such as air in the lines, failing calipers or wheel cylinders, or a weak flex line can feel soft when you hit the pedal.
 Your brake pedal should be firm and the brakes should feel solid and apply gradually.
 When the pedal is soft and spongy, your braking system is likely to fail soon.
 It could be as simple as low brake fluid in the master cylinder which allowed air into the system.